pastly/craps-dice-control/doc/text-io.md

 an ordered series of pairs of integers representing the face values of the dice.

+This plain-text roll series should not be confused with a stream of json roll event objects that includes state such as when a point is established or whether the 7 that was rolled causes the point to be lost or is simply a natural.

 - Input **MUST** contain an even number of integers
 - Values **MUST** be between 1 and 6 inclusive
 - White space **MUST** be ignored